mfjohansson/generator-meaner-crud/README.md

 # generator-meaner-crud

+_Based on how the MEAN project looked like at 2014-02-05._

 A [Yeoman](http://yeoman.io) generator that's really just one subgenerator - "entity".
 This will tie a new model type into the [Mean.io stack](https://github.com/linnovate/mean), using the same conventions as the "Articles example" (https://github.com/linnovate/mean/blob/master/app/models/article.js, etc).

 ```